CIBC-Internal/python/Doc/library/cmd.rst

             'Move turtle to an absolute position with changing orientation.
 GOTO 100 200' goto(*parse(arg))
         def do_home(self, arg):
-            'Return turtle to the home postion:  HOME' home()
+            'Return turtle to the home position:  HOME' home()
         def do_circle(self, arg):
             'Draw circle with given radius an options extent and steps:  CIRCLE 50' circle(*parse(arg))
         def do_position(self, arg):
-            'Print the current turle position:  POSITION'
+            'Print the current turtle position:  POSITION'
             print('Current position is %d %d\n' % position())
         def do_heading(self, arg):
-            'Print the current turle heading in degrees:  HEADING' print('Current heading is %d\n' % (heading(),))
+            'Print the current turtle heading in degrees:  HEADING' print('Current heading is %d\n' % (heading(),))
         def do_color(self, arg):
             'Set the color:  COLOR BLUE'